Elias Ayuban

-Elias Lumayog Ayuban Jr. (born January 1, 1968) is a Filipino prelate of the Catholic Church.
-He is the second Bishop of Cubao since December 2024, succeeding Honesto Ongtioco.
+Elias Lumayog Ayuban Jr. C.M.F. (born January 1, 1968) is a Filipino Claretian prelate of the Catholic Church.
+He is the second and current Bishop of Cubao, having succeeded Honesto Ongtioco in December 2024.
+He is the current Apostolic Administrator of the Diocese of Parañaque since June 2026.

-He is a priest of the religious order commonly known as the Claretians, formally the Congregation of Missionary Sons of the Immaculate Heart of the Blessed Virgin Mary.

 Early life and education

-Bishop Ayuban was born on January 1, 1968 on Mindanao in the town of Parang then in the historical province of Cotabato, now Maguindanao del Norte.
+Ayuban was born on January 1, 1968, in Barrio Landasan, Parang, which was then part of the former province of Cotabato and currently under Maguindanao del Norte.

 He studied philosophy at the Saint Anthony Mary Claret College and theology at the Ateneo de Manila University, both in Quezon City.

 In 2003, he received a doctorate in canon law from the Pontifical Lateran University in Rome.

 Ministry

 Priesthood

-Ayuban gave his religious vows on July 16, 1995.
-He was ordained as a priest on March 9, 1996, in Quezon City.
-His first assignment was as the parish priest of the Risen Christ in Tungawan what was then part of Zamboanga del Sur from 1996 to 2000.
-He took up various positions locally and in the Vatican.
-Ayuban also held academic roles, including at the Institute for Consecrated Life Asia and the Claret Theology House in Quezon City, and the University of Santo Tomas.
+Ayuban professed his religious vows on July 16, 1995, and was ordained a priest on March 9, 1996, in Quezon City.
+His first assignment from 1996 to 2000 was as parish priest of Risen Christ Church in Tungawan, then part of Zamboanga del Sur.
+He subsequently held various local positions and served in the Vatican.
+Ayuban also held academic roles at the Institute for Consecrated Life Asia, Claret Theology House in Quezon City, and the University of Santo Tomas.

-In January 2019, Ayuban was elected as the provincial superior of the Claretian Missionaries in the Philippines, succeeding Eduardo Apungan.
-On November 20, 2021, Ayuban and the Claretian Missionaries renamed their province in honor of Rhoel Gallardo, a martyred priest who was abducted by rebel forces in Basilan in 2000.
-In October 2024, following Ayuban's appointment as Bishop of Cubao, he was succeeded by Amador Tumbaga.
+In January 2019, Ayuban was elected provincial superior of the Claretian Missionaries in the Philippines, succeeding Eduardo Apungan.
+On November 20, 2021, under his leadership, the Claretian Missionaries renamed their province after Rhoel Gallardo, a Claretian priest who was abducted, tortured, and martyred in Basilan by the Abu Sayyaf in May 2000.
+Following his appointment as a bishop in October 2024, he was succeeded as provincial superior by Amador Tumbaga.

 In July 2022, he was elected co-chairperson of the Conference of Major Superiors in the Philippines (CMSP).